Guide to product research

-Before starting a research, compare what would be easier to do: a research or an A/B test.
-If you don’t have enough data or insights, do a research to add some new hypotheses to your hypothesis jar.
+Before starting a research, compare what would be easier to do: research or an A/B test.
+If you don’t have enough data or insights, do research to add some new hypotheses to your hypothesis jar.

 - Look at your analytics.
 Does looking at all the data make you question “why”?
 Make a qualitative research on it!
 Or the other way around, say, you held a custdev session and found something new.
 Test this insight on the quantitative data you have.
 Find its weak spots and decide on the research methods.

 - Choose a user segment.

 - If you can do a desk research — do it.
 If you can make do with it — make do with it.

 - Define a research goal.
 Divide the goal into tasks.
 If it’s still unclear to you what you want to get from your research — don’t even start it.

 - Make sure that the task of your research is not faulty (i.e. you know for sure how you can use the information you’ll get as a result of this research).

 - Think of some hypotheses for every task.